Helmet Challan for Bikes in India

 How to Avoid Getting Helmet Challan?

 Riding a bike without a helmet is illegal, and the government made these traffic rules for your safety.
 Wearing a helmet can save you from being injured in a sudden road accident.
-However, if you want to avoid getting challan then here are some tips that you can follow:
+Remember, wearing a helmet is not just about avoiding a without helmet challan, it is about protecting yourself.
+Here are some tips that will help you in avoiding a helmet challan:

-- First, do not forget to wear a helmet on your bike, both the driver and pillion rider.
+- The simplest way to avoid a no helmet challan is to wear a helmet, both the driver and pillion rider.

 - Make sure that you have an ISI-certified 20-25 mm thick helmet.